arjan-tools/docs/docs.md

       FILENAME  name of the file i.e. index.html

     OPTIONS
-      -c, --css     minifiy css using cssnano
+      -c, --css     minify css using cssnano
       -h, --html    compress html using html-minifier
-      -i, --images  compress images and if possible maintain the format, otherwise its converted to png.
+      -i, --images  compress images and if possible maintain the format, otherwise it's converted to png.
       -j, --js      minify js using uglify js

       -w, --webp    saves a webp version of each image, then replaces each image instance in the html files with a picture tag.